kksgandhi/personal_site/indie game recommendations.md

 Mass Appeal: 4/10

+### Tunic (24 hours)

+Secrets on Secrets on Secrets on Secrets.
+This game is beautiful, makes you feel like a genius, and has some mind blowing puzzles.
+Some of the combat is tough, I recommend lowering the difficulty, and some of the late game puzzles are insanely tough (i.e. you could spend hours on some individual puzzles alone), so I recommend giving them a solid attempt, then looking up solutions.

+My rating 7/10

+Mass appeal 7/10

 ### A Hat in Time (9 hours)

 This was a cute modern interpretation of the fun and style of Super Mario Galaxy